nixworks/public/news/2015/01/10/index.md

 ##### Karachi traffic accident
 ### [A traffic accident between an oil tanker truck and passenger coach en route to Shikarpur from Karachi on the Pakistan National Highway Link Road near Gulshan-e-Hadeed, Karachi, results in at least 57 dead and scores injured. ](/news/2015/01/10/a-traffic-accident-between-an-oil-tanker-truck-and-passenger-coach-en-route-to-shikarpur-from-karachi-on-the-pakistan-national-highway-link.md)
-_Context: Karachi, Shikapur, Gulshan-e-Hadeed, Karachi traffic accident, National Highway Link Road, Pakistan_
+_Context: Shikapur, National Highway Link Road, Karachi, Gulshan-e-Hadeed, Karachi traffic accident, Pakistan_

 ##### Tigerair
 ### [A bomb threat on Tigerair Flight 539 at Melbourne Airport, Victoria, Australia, causes disruptions for passengers and airlines throughout the airport. ](/news/2015/01/10/a-bomb-threat-on-tigerair-flight-539-at-melbourne-airport-victoria-australia-causes-disruptions-for-passengers-and-airlines-throughout-th.md)
-_Context: Tigerair, Melbourne Airport, Victoria_
+_Context: Victoria, Melbourne Airport, Tigerair_

 ##### Moscow, Idaho
 ### [A shooting spree in Moscow, Idaho, U.S., leaves three dead and one injured.
 After a high-speed chase on Highway 195 ten miles away in the neighboring state of Washington, Pullman police arrest the suspect, John Lee. ](/news/2015/01/10/a-shooting-spree-in-moscow-idaho-u-s-leaves-three-dead-and-one-injured-after-a-high-speed-chase-on-highway-195-ten-miles-away-in-the-ne.md)
-_Context: Moscow, Idaho, Pullman, Washington_
+_Context: Moscow, Idaho, Washington, Pullman_

 ##### contaminated beer
 ### [A mass poisoning at a funeral in Mozambique involves beer that was deliberately contaminated with crocodile bile leaving at least 56 dead and 146 hospitailized. ](/news/2015/01/10/a-mass-poisoning-at-a-funeral-in-mozambique-involves-beer-that-was-deliberately-contaminated-with-crocodile-bile-leaving-at-least-56-dead-an.md)
-_Context: contaminated beer, bile, Mozambique_
+_Context: contaminated beer, Mozambique, bile_

 ##### SpaceX
 ### [SpaceX successfully launches a Falcon 9 rocket from Cape Canaveral, Florida, as part of boosting its Dragon spacecraft into space for a Monday arrival at the ISS in the SpaceX CRS-5 resupply mission.
 However, an experimental recovery attempt of the first stage fails when it crash-lands on a floating platform possibly due to insufficient hydraulic fluid, resulting in damage to the platform.
 The state of the destruction of the launch vehicle is publically unknown. ](/news/2015/01/10/spacex-successfully-launches-a-falcon-9-rocket-from-cape-canaveral-florida-as-part-of-boosting-its-dragon-spacecraft-into-space-for-a-mond.md)